-Copper: Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
-Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
+Copper: Copper is an essential nutrient, but some people who drink water containing copper in excess of the Action Level (AL) standard over a relatively short amount of time could experience gastrointestinal distress.
+Some people who drink water containing copper in excess of the Action Level over many years could suffer liver or kidney damage.
 People with Wilson's Disease should consult their personal physician.

-Alpha/Radiation: Some people who drink water containing levels of Alpha/Radiation in excess of the MCL over many years may have an increased risk of developing cancer.
+Alpha/Radiation: Some people who drink water containing levels of Alpha/Radiation in excess of the Maximum Contaminant Level (MCL) standard may have an increased risk of developing cancer.

-TTHM (Total Trihalomethanes): Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems and may have an increased risk of getting cancer.
+Total Trihalomethanes (TTHM): Some people who drink water containing trihalomethanes in excess of the Maximum Contaminant Level (MCL) standard over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.

-Asbestos: Some people, who drink water containing asbestos in excess of the MCL over many years, may have an increased risk of developing intestinal polyps.
+Asbestos: Some people who drink water containing asbestos in excess of the Maximum Contaminant Level (MCL) standard over many years may have an increased risk of developing intestinal polyps.

-Arsenic: Some people, who drink water containing arsenic in excess of the MCL over many years, may have decreased longevity, blood effects, dermal and nervous system toxicity effects.
+Arsenic: Some people who drink water containing arsenic in excess of the Maximum Contaminant Level (MCL) standard over many years may have decreased longevity, blood effects, or dermal and nervous system toxicity effects.